oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/NonGreenField-Jenkins.md

 # Export Resources from OCI via Jenkins(Non-Greenfield Workflow)

-  > **Note**

-  >Course of actions involved in Exporting objects from OCI-
-  > * Automation ToolKit fetches the data for the supported services.
-You can chose to export the data from a specific region or the compartment.
-Exported data is written to appropriate sheets of the input Excel Sheet based on the resources being exported.
-  > * Toolkit then generates the TF configuration files/auto.tfvars files for these exported resources.
-  > * It also generates a shell script - tf_import_commands_`<resource>`_nonGF.sh that has the import commands, to import the state of the resources to tfstate file.(This helps to manage the resources via Terraform in future).

 ## Detailed Steps
 Below are the steps that will help to execute setUpOCI pipeline to export existing resources from tenancies: